City-of-Helsinki/helavatar/README.md

 address.
 Its initial purpose was to provide mugshots for galleries such as the one on digi.hel.fi.

-Helavatr requires access credentials to an instance of Exchange EWS.
+Helavatar requires access credentials to an instance of Exchange EWS.
 In addition to Exchange, helavatar also looks at gravatar for images.

 Using the API